iamchrismolina/E-commerce/README.md

 ## Key Features

-### Product Rating: Share your feedback by rating products based on your satisfaction.
+**Product Rating**: Share your feedback by rating products based on your satisfaction.

 **Add to Cart**: Build your shopping cart by easily adding items you love.

 **Remove Items**: Remove unwanted items from your cart effortlessly.